 We had no idea what we were getting into, the owner wanted us to replace the entire shower and paint the whole house plus more.
 My hubby worked during the day and was so tired at night we didn’t get much worked on.
-So for months we had no shower and we didn’t have the money to pay to heat the house so we bought an electric heater and blocked off all the rooms but the bedroom and living room.
+For months, we had no shower and we didn’t have the money to pay to heat the house so we bought an electric heater and blocked off all the rooms but the bedroom and living room.
 We worked and did what we could to make very little and just try to get by.
 My hubby worked construction during the day and I delivered newspapers in the neighborhood in the morning.

-When spring came we realized we had to get out of the house.
+When spring came we realized we had to get out of that rental house.
 We made an agreement to finish up working on the house to get out of our contract and we bought a camper.
-We lived in that camper for about 9 months and we worked on paying off all our debts in order to buy a house.
+We lived in that camper for about 9 months and we worked on paying off all our debts in order to buy our first house.
 My husband had gotten a new job and so did I and even though we didn’t have much, things were better.
 We worked hard, we had a plan and there was light at the end of the tunnel.

 After what had happened to us after we were first married I promised that once we got in a better situation I wanted to do whatever I could to help people that might be in the same situation that we were in.
 We still struggle in the lower middle class so I know how hard it can be to get by.

 I hope my site inspires you to make the most of everything you have, and even though we might not always be in the best situation we can try and make the best of it!
-Please feel free to email me anytime with any questions or comments you might have or even if you just want to share your story with me.
+Please feel free to email me (firstname.lastname@example.org) anytime with any questions or comments you might have or even if you just want to share your story with me.
 I love to hear from my readers and I feel blessed that I can be in your lives.♥